Projective simulation with generalization: Results

-To analyze the PS learning curves and to predict the agent's behavior for arbitrary $n$, we take the following simplifying assumptions: First, we assume that all possible wildcard clips are present in the PS network already from the very beginning; second, we assume that edges from the partial wildcard clips (arrow, $\#$) to the full wildcard clip ($\#$, $\#$) are never rewarded; last, we set an infinite reward $\lambda = \infty$.
-As shown below, under these assumptions, the analysis results in a good approximation of the actual performance of the agents.
+To analyze the PS learning curves and to predict the agent's behavior for arbitrary $n$, we take the following simplifying assumptions: First, we assume that all possible wildcard clips are present in the PS network from the very beginning; second, for technical reasons, we assume that edges from the partial wildcard clips (arrow, $\#$) to the full wildcard clip ($\#$, $\#$) are never rewarded; last, we set an infinite reward $\lambda = \infty$ (or, equivalently, one can use the softmax function in Eq.~(\ref{eq:probablititesSoftmax}) with $\beta = \infty$ instead of Eq.~(\ref{eq:probablititesBasic})).
+As shown below, under these assumptions, the analysis results in a good approximation of the actual performance of the agent.

-While Eq.\ (\ref{eq:Asymptotics2cat}) provides an expression for $\mathcal{E}_{\infty}(n)$, the expected efficiency of the agents at infinity, here we look for the expected efficiency at any time step $t$, i.e.\ we look for $\mathcal{E}_{t}(n)$.
-Taking the above assumptions into account and following the same arguments that led to Eq.\ (\ref{eq:Asymptotics2cat}), we note that at any time $t$, at which the arrow $a$ is shown, there are only two possible network configurations that are conceptually different: Either the edge from the ($a$, $\#$) clip to the ($a$) action clip was already rewarded and has an infinite weight, or not.
+While Eq.~(\ref{eq:Asymptotics2cat}) provides an expression for $\mathcal{E}_{\infty}(n)$, the expected average reward of the agent at infinity, here we look for the expected average reward at any time step $t$, i.e.\ we look for $\mathcal{E}_{t}(n)$.
+Taking the above assumptions into account and following the same arguments that led to Eq.~(\ref{eq:Asymptotics2cat}), we note that at any time $t$, at which the arrow $a$ is shown, there are only two possible network configurations that are conceptually different: Either the edge from the ($a$, $\#$) clip to the ($a$) action clip was already rewarded and has an infinite weight, or not.
 Note that while this edge must eventually be rewarded, at any finite $t$ this is not promised.
-Let $p_\mathrm{learn}(t)$ be the probability that the edge from the wildcard clip ($a$, \#) to the action clip ($a$) has an infinite $h$-value at time $t$, i.e.\ the probability that the correct association was learned, then the expected efficiency at time $t$ is given by:
+Let $p_\mathrm{learn}(t)$ be the probability that the edge from the wildcard clip ($a$, \#) to the action clip ($a$) has an infinite $h$-value at time $t$, i.e.\ the probability that the correct association was learned, then the expected performance at time $t$ is given by:

 The probability $p_\mathrm{learn}(t)$ can be written as